 What are the symptoms of PTSD When Healing from Narcissistic Abuse?

 Every case of complex PTSD is different, manifesting in different ways based on the type of abuse that was experienced.
-However, there are some common symptoms that are likely to show up during the healing process.
+However, some common symptoms are likely to show up during the healing process.

 Avoiding Social Situations